These 13 simple strategies will help with how to hide money from yourself, so that you can stop spending on unnecessary

 The reason is twofold:

 Money restraints equal extra savings in the bank, and also teach you to live on a lower income, thus making the transition to one income much more smoothly.

-Here are several ideas for “how to hide money from myself” that will help you to jump-start your savings, and deflate your lifestyle.
+Here are several ideas for “how to hide money from myself” that will help you to jump-start your savings, and deflate your lifestyle (11 examples of where your lifestyle may have inflated).

 Hint: While “deflating your lifestyle” really doesn’t sound like fun at all, what will be fun is watching the balance in your savings account grow at a much faster pace.